According to many experts, having the right bottle can make all the difference in reducing gas, colic and spitting up in babies.

 - More parts make it harder to clean

 Nanobebe bottles have a shape that mimics mom’s breast.
 This makes them the best bottles for breastfed babies since they eliminate nipple confusion.

 This slow-flow feeding bottle also has a 360-degree double venting system that releases air, preventing gas in your baby’s digestive system.
 Perfect for colicky tummy.

 The cute dome shape of this bottle means it’s stackable, saving you valuable storage space.
 Its concave base also makes it easy to hold in baby’s tiny hands.

 The large surface area of Nanobebe bottles ensures your breast milk or formula heats up even up to 2 times faster than in standard bottles.
 This means your hungry infant will be waiting for the bottle less time.

-Moreover, thanks to such design and faster preparation time, there is higher chances that your breast milk will keep its valuable nutrients (which are often destroyed because of overheating in traditional bottles).
+Moreover, thanks to this innovative design and faster preparation time, there is higher chances that your breast milk will keep its valuable nutrients (which often get destroyed in traditional bottles because of overheating).

 Keep in mind you need to carefully attach the bottom part and check if the bottle is closed securely, otherwise it may leak.

 This dishwasher-safe bottle is also easy to clean as it has a few parts that can be easily dissembled.